To declare your major, follow this link.

 • Students who wish to enroll in COGS 3999 (Independent Study) or COGS 3998 (Senior Thesis) must develop a research plan with their research advisor prior to enrolling in either course.
 Click here for more information.

 • Students who wish to receive a degree with honors must have a minimum GPA of 3.5 for courses counted toward the major, and 3.0 cumulative for all courses.
-The student must also complete a senior-year research project on a topic in cognitive science approved by the Program Director and supervised by the concentration advisor.
-Credit can be received by enrolling in COGS 3998 (Senior Thesis); see the Program Director for details.
+The student must also complete a senior-year research project on a topic in cognitive science approved by the Program Director or Associate Director and supervised by the concentration advisor.
+Credit can be received by enrolling in COGS 3998 (Senior Thesis); see the Program Director or Associate Director for details.
 Typically, a thesis of approximately 30-40 pages is expected.

 Courses fulfilling COGS concentration requirements